OverlordZorn/Arma-3-Guide/Communication/Communication.md

 A Side's/Faction's Radio can only Communicate with a Radio of the same Faction as they Data is encrypted.
 When you Pick up a Radio of an Hostile Player in an PvP Environment, you can Listen in on their Communication with their Radio.

+#### The Jamming of the Radio Signal

+Within Antistasi, we utilize a feature that comes with TFAR, which creates the simulation of an Jamming Signal.

+This means that, if an Radiotower is attached to an hostile Point of Interest, it will start to Jam the Radiosignal within a certain Range of it.
+The closer you get to that Radiotower, the worse the Signalstrengh and therefore the Range of your Radio will become.

+This affects Incoming as well as Outgoing Transmissions.

+#### Signalloss due to the Environment and Terrain

+Radio Signals work on a "Line of Sight" Basis.

+Terrain like Mountains or being in a Valley will Block your Signal completely, Vegetation or Constructions can reduce and hinder your Signal Strength and Range.

 ---